Thai election panel wants opposition party dissolved over loans from leader

 Since the election, Thanathorn was suspended from parliament and was found guilty last month of breaching election law by holding shares in a media company on the date his candidacy was registered for the election.

+“They use the law to destroy political opposition, something that has been going on since the 2014 coup,” Titipol said.

+“This shows that the election didn’t back democracy but it has empowered the military to do whatever they want,” he said.

-Reporting by Panarat Thepgumpanat and Panu Wongcha-um; Editing by Clarence Fernandez
+Reporting by Panarat Thepgumpanat and Panu Wongcha-um; Editing by Clarence Fernandez and Hugh Lawson